DHI/modelskill/docs/getting_started.rst

 Only the file header is read when the ModelResult object is created.
 The data will be read later.

-Note: multiple models can be assessed using the `ModelResultCollection <api.html#fmskill.model.ModelResultCollection>`_.

 2. Define Observations